This page was last updated: April 21st, 2022

 These videos show you how to use your crutches.

-If you’ve had an operation on your knee, you’ll need to keep your stitches dry and clean.
+If you’ve had an operation, you’ll need to keep your stitches dry and clean.
 You should also look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.

 You can find information about how to care for your stitches, if/when they need to be removed and signs of an infection on our surgery for fractures and soft tissue injuries page.